Reviews You Can Rely On

 Climbing Performance

 One of the hallmarks of all Ripley models has been their climbing prowess, and the AF continues that trend with a very comfortable and efficient uphill performance.
-It feels strikingly similar to the carbon version, other than the extra few pounds of weight, giving it a more relaxed demeanor.
-The DW-Link suspension platform is very calm and supportive, and the geometry is totally dialed.
+It feels strikingly similar to the carbon version of the bike.
+The DW-Link suspension platform is calm and supportive, and the geometry is dialed.
 Add to that a budget-friendly but quality component specification, and this bike is ready to climb anything you are.

 ibis ripley af deore - the ripley af's geometry is well sorted and it's not only...